Last updated: September 30, 2020

 Autumn in Humlegården – Photo credit: © Anders E. Skånberg

 Smack dab in the middle of the city Humlegården is one of Stockholmers top spots for catching their breath during the day.
-There is a playground for kids at one end, the Royal Library at the other, and plenty of green space in between.
+There is a playground for kids at one end, the Royal Library at the other, and plenty of green space with nice benches in between.
 That it’s located in Stockholm’s tony Östermalm district means it attracts one of the city’s more posh crowds.
+The park was built in the 17th century as a royal garden where they grew hops, among other things, and that’s how the park got its name.

 The cherry trees bloom in Kungsträdgården – Photo credit: © Hans Christiansson / Shutterstock.com